Lebanese Grilled Kafta (Kofta)

 Instructions

-- In a medium bowl, combine the beef with the onion, parsley, mint, salt, pepper, sumac, and cinnamon.
+- In a medium bowl, combine the beef with the onion, parsley, mint, salt, pepper, sumac, cinnamon and crushed dried mint.
 Chill for at least one hour and up to one day.

 - Heat the grill to medium.
 Coat the grates with oil.